 May 4th is National Orange Juice Day!

-Orange juice, especially Florida orange juice, is considered one of the healthiest beverages because of its wide range of health benefits: ability to boost the immune system, reduce signs of aging, prevent cancer, enhance cellular repair and metabolism, detoxify the body, improve circulation and blood pressure, reduce inflammation, and lower cholesterol levels.
+Orange juice, especially Florida orange juice, is considered one of the healthiest beverages because of its wide range of health benefits.
+This includes the ability to boost the immune system, reduce signs of aging, prevent cancer, enhance cellular repair and metabolism, detoxify the body, improve circulation and blood pressure, reduce inflammation, and lower cholesterol levels.

-In case you were wondering, drinking fresh orange juice can be just as beneficial as eating the fruit whole, provided it is 100% natural and is not loaded with preservatives, additives, and sugar.
+In case you were wondering, drinking fresh orange juice is as beneficial as eating the fruit whole.
+That is, if it is 100% natural and is not loaded with preservatives, additives, and sugar.
 The skin and pulp of oranges do have considerable health benefits, but you can get most of the nutrients and beneficial components from orange juice, too.

 Avoid frozen orange juice, canned orange juice, or concentrated orange juice, because, with all of the processing, you lose a considerable amount of natural goodness.
-Plus, often times, manufacturers add chemicals to the juice to replenish the lost nutritional value.
+Plus, oftentimes, manufacturers add chemicals to the juice to also replenish the lost nutritional value.

 In terms of calories, orange juice has less than 50 calories in a serving of 100ml.

-Orange juice is the perfect way to feel refreshed and get your body on track to perfect health!
+Orange juice helps you feel refreshed and also get your body on track to perfect health!
 So, go natural and make sure you are getting all of the benefits of this delicious and miraculous fruit juice!

 Honey Orange Glazed Florida Grouper